yhoogstrate/flaimapper/README.md

 *	[https://github.com/yhoogstrate/flaimapper/raw/master/LICENSE](https://github.com/yhoogstrate/flaimapper/raw/master/LICENSE)

 ### Compile & Install
-Browse into the directory you just have created:
+Browse into the src directory you just have created:

-	cd flaimapper
+	cd flaimapper/src

 The installation procedure of FlaiMapper first converts the python code into byte code, followed by a mechanism that installs flaimapper in the system directories.
 You can achieve this by running the following two commands: